-1.3 Issues involved in remotely controlling robots
+1.3.
+Issues Involved in Remotely Controlling Robots

-In general, there are a number of constraints to consider when developing a system to remotely operate a robot:
+In general, there are a number of constraints to consider when developing a system to remotely operate a robot: Communication with the robot is limited by delays in data transmission, an intermittent or unreliable communication link and limited bandwidth.

-- Communication with the robot is limited by delays in data transmission, an intermittent or unreliable communication link and limited bandwidth. - There is often little a priori knowledge of the remote environment.
+There is often little a priori knowledge of the remote environment.
 In planetary surface exploration, for instance, satellite imagery and elevation maps can help mission scientists select a scientifically interesting and relatively safe landing site.
 However, the highest resolution of current orbital data is on the order of meters, which can only provide a coarse description of the terrain.
 Thus, engineers and navigation algorithms must rely on in-situ images, and descent imagery, to determine an accurate local description of the terrain.
-In addition, the unstructured nature of the remote environment generally makes the development of navigation algorithms quite challenging. - Resources such as onboard power and data storage are usually very limited and must be used efficiently.
-In the case of planetary exploration these constraints can significantly impact the duration of the mission, navigation range of the robot and the science return. - The robotic mechanism tends to have a large number of degrees of freedom to control, such as actuators, sensors and discrete powered subsystems. - Robotic exploration systems carry as many sensors and science instruments as possible.
+In addition, the unstructured nature of the remote environment generally makes the development of navigation algorithms quite challenging.
+Resources such as onboard power and data storage are usually very limited and must be used efficiently.
+In the case of planetary exploration these constraints can significantly impact the duration of the mission, navigation range of the robot and the science return.

+The robotic mechanism tends to have a large number of degrees of freedom to control, such as actuators, sensors and discrete powered subsystems.

+Robotic exploration systems carry as many sensors and science instruments as possible.
 This results in a large number of data streams that must be interpreted by both the rover operations and science teams.

-2 History of previous work
+2. History of Previous Work

-2.1 Virtual Environment for Vehicle Interface (VEVI) [9][11]
+2.1.
+Virtual Environment for Vehicle Interface (VEVI) (Piguet et al., 1996)

-2.1.1 Motivation for using VR interfaces

-Conventional mission operations to control robotic mechanisms involved minimal on-board automation and required a large ground control staff during the mission[10].
+2.1.1.
+Motivation for Using VR Interfaces.
+Conventional mission operations to control robotic mechanisms involved minimal on-board automation and required a large ground control staff during the mission (Hine et al., 1995).
 The IMG proposed that the size of the ground control staff could be significantly reduced by: